circuitdao/docs/docs/technical-manual/collateral-vaults.md

 ### Deposit

 Deposits XCH into the collateral vault.
-Deposited XCH is automatically used as collateral when taking out loans.
+All deposited XCH is automatically used as collateral to secure the vault's debt.

-The deposit operation does not assert any Statutes and can be performed completely independently of the protocol.
+The operation can only succeed if after the deposit the vault is sufficiently overcollateralised.
+The only situation in which this may not be the case is if the vault is liquidatable but liquidation has not been started yet.

 #### State changes